just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 ![](../media/image416.png)

-If I set the distance of the kth nearest neighbor to `Eps` I obtain that this point is a core point, we have $k$ minPts inside the `Eps` neighborhood.
+If I set the distance of the kth nearest neighbor to $\varepsilon$ I obtain that this point is a core point, we have $k$ minPts inside the $\varepsilon$ neighborhood.

 The points in the top have a high 4-dist, which means that they have the 4th nearest neighbors quite far and they're probably not in a dense region.